sapcc/gatekeeper-addons/doop-agent/README.md

 - constraint templates (kind `ConstraintTemplate` in API group `templates.gatekeeper.sh`)
 - constraint configs (all kinds in API group `constraints.gatekeeper.sh`)

+By default, the agent expects to be running in a pod inside the same Kubernetes cluster, so it will look for its service account token in the usual place.
+For development purposes, the options `-kubeconfig` and `-context` can be used to supply a configuration (like with kubectl).

 ## Metrics

 A HTTP server is exposed providing a `/metrics` endpoint for Prometheus.
-The listen address for this server must be provided as the only command line argument.
+The listen address for this server defaults to `:8080`, and can be changed with the `-listen` option.

 The only metric presented is `doop_agent_last_successful_report`, given as a UNIX timestamp in seconds (or 0 if no successful report was sent yet).